Todd-be-the-best/GEOG5415M_final_project_201999579/README.md

 Bexley (Belvedere): an outer London suburban monitoring site representing a lower-traffic setting.

-Both datasets cover the period from 29 August 2023 to 31 December 2025, corresponding to the post-expansion phase of the London-wide Ultra Low Emission Zone (ULEZ).
+Both datasets cover the period from 29 August 2023 to 31 December 2025, corresponding to the post-expansion phase of the London wide Ultra Low Emission Zone (ULEZ).
 The datasets include pollutant species, measurement timestamps and concentration values.

 ### **Spatial data**

-Spatial boundary data for the London-wide ULEZ were sourced from the [London Datastore](https://data.london.gov.uk/dataset/london-wide-ultra-low-emission-zone-2023-vd455).
+Spatial boundary data for the London wide ULEZ were sourced from the [London Datastore](https://data.london.gov.uk/dataset/london-wide-ultra-low-emission-zone-2023-vd455).
 The ULEZ boundary dataset provides polygon geometry representing the policy coverage area following its expansion across all London boroughs on 29 August 2023.

 ### **Data use and scope**